RooneyMcNibNug/linux-scripts/README.md

 # linux-scripts
-Various scripts for desktop and server environments
+Some scripts I've created for linux desktop and server environments.